chadwcarlson/hugo-demo-theme/content/demos/anaconda/deck.md

 Then, just activate the conda environment before you run your web app in your `start` command!

 <aside class="notes">
-  In the web section of <code>.platform.app.yaml</code> you then specify a start command which runs this script.
+  In the web section of your <code>.platform.app.yaml</code> you then specify a start command which runs this script.
   The example shown activates the Conda environment and starts the Jupyter notebook, a popular interactive tool for creating rich documents and running code.
 </aside>